rohan-pradhan/personal_website/content/project/physical-transferability-defense-gan/index.md

 +++
-title = "Testing the Physical Transferability of Defense-GAN" date = 2019-05-10T10:20:43-04:00 draft = false
+title = "Testing the Physical Transferability of the Defense-GAN Technique" date = 2019-05-10T10:20:43-04:00 draft = false